-Perhaps the most significant section for new vegans encountering objections is Responses to Doubts and Defenses of the Use of Animals.
+Perhaps the most significant section for new vegans encountering objections is Responses to questions and objections to veganism.
 A multitude of issues, surrounding the ethics of raising and killing animals for food that all vegans should be comfortable discussing, is addressed in this section.

 Consistently educating ourselves and others about the harms done to animals will serve to combat unconscious and unacknowledged speciesist attitudes adopted and cemented over lifetimes.
 Every challenge to our veganism encountered and overcome strengthens our resolve to increase respect for and treatment of animals.